winitzki/scall/tutorial/programming_dhall.md

 let monoidList : ∀(a : Type) → Monoid (List a) = λ(a : Type) → { empty = [] : List a, append = λ(x : List a) → λ(y : List a) → x # y }
 ```

+### Functions with typeclass constraints

-We can now use those evidence values to implement functions with a type parameter constrained to be a monoid.
+The main use of typeclasses is for implementing functions with a type parameter constrained to belong to a given typeclass.
+To implement such functions, we add an argument that requires a typeclass evidence value.

+Let us implement some functions with a type parameter required to belong to the `Monoid` typeclass.
 Examples are the standard functions `reduce` and `foldMap` for `List`, written in the Haskell syntax as:

 ```haskell